Skip to content

 Lyme disease is carried by black-legged ticks (sometimes called deer ticks).
 In Nova Scotia and PEI, only the blacklegged tick carries the bacteria that causes Lyme disease, and not all blacklegged ticks carry the bacteria.
 These ticks are typically about the size of a sesame seed.

-Black legged ticks are found throughout Nova Scotia and all areas of the province are considered as having some risk of Lyme disease.
-Although there are areas of the province where the risk of finding blacklegged ticks is higher, there is a chance of finding blacklegged ticks anywhere in the province.
+Blacklegged ticks are found throughout Nova Scotia and all areas of the province are considered as higher risk of Lyme disease.
 PEI is considered a lower risk area for Lyme disease.

 SYMPTOMS